ocavue/vad-web/packages/vad-web/README.md

 Here is a simple example of how to use the library to record audio and process it with the VAD processor.

-`recordAudio` is responsible for recording audio, and `VADProcessor` is actually doing the VAD processing.

 ```ts
 import { recordAudio, VADProcessor } from 'vad-web'